frederic-perez/AmE-dictionary/data/idioms.md

 __call out__ :four::hammer: _Never call out a narcissist._ _Why would you publicly call out someone for a typo?_
 __call someone names__ :two: To call someone by an abusive or insulting name. _Billy cried when the other kids called him names.
 John was punished for calling his teacher names._ _I wouldn’t call you names._
 __call someone on the carpet__ To call someone before an authority to be scolded or reprimanded.
-__call someone out__ To challenge someone to a fight. _Max wanted to call him out but thought better of it._
+__call someone out__ :two: To challenge someone to a fight. _Max wanted to call him out but thought better of it._
 __call something out__
 __call the shots__ :two::hammer:
 __call to action__ :two::hammer: